algorandfoundation/specs/dev/ledger.md

   field `lsch`.

   The maximum number of values that this schema may permit is 16.

+- An immutable "extra pages" value (`ExtraProgramPages`), which limits the total size of the programs of the application.
+The sum of the lengths of `ApprovalProgram` and `ClearStateProgram` may not exceed 2048*(1+`ExtraProgramPages`) bytes.
+This field is encoded with msgpack field `epp` and may not exceed 3.

 - The "global state" (`GlobalState`) associated with this application, stored as a [TEAL Key/Value Store][TEAL Key/Value Stores].
 This field is encoded with